blaspat/elasticsearchclient/README.md

 ===========================

 ## Overview
 This library provide easier way to config Elasticsearch Java API Client.
 It features automatically connection checking with auto re-create connection if connection is closed due to some error.
+This library avoid "Request execution cancelled" error when calling Elasticsearch client.

-Support Java 8 or later and using [Elasticsearch Java API Client 8.11](https://www.elastic.co/guide/en/elasticsearch/client/java-api-client/8.11/index.html)
+Support **Java 8 or later** and using [Elasticsearch Java API Client 8.11](https://www.elastic.co/guide/en/elasticsearch/client/java-api-client/8.11/index.html)

 ## Updates
 * **1.0.2**